 Moderator: Klaus-Peter Jäckel

-The chemical industry in Germany currently has a share of about 5% in the world market.
+The German chemical and pharmaceutical industry currently has a share of around 4.2% in the world market (VCI).
 Their carbon-containing products are mainly made from the energy sources oil (72%) and gas (14%).
 After all, 13% of the products are based on renewable raw materials.
 At less than 2%, coal is practically irrelevant.
 In total, the German chemical industry uses around 20 million tons of organic raw materials.
 The chemical industry is an energy-intensive industry, the main sources of energy being gas and electricity.

 The raw materials of the chemical industry have been and are constantly being adapted.
 At the beginning of the 19th century, wood was the raw material.
 Later, coal changed the entire industry and growth accelerated.
 After 1945, oil became the dominant global commodity.
 However, coal and especially gas in the USA are (again) gaining in importance in China.
 The lecture explains the criteria used to select the raw material base at different locations.
 Technical processes for using all raw materials are known.